-Hazardous area classification is a representation of the actual risk level presented in the workplace so all staff from maintenance to management are aware of how to keep those risks minimal and avoid catastrophic events.
+Hazardous area zone classification is a representation of the actual risk level presented in the workplace so all staff from maintenance to management are aware of how to keep those risks minimal and avoid catastrophic events.

 EUTEX’s design engineers can create hazardous area classifications to demonstrate the actual risk presented in the workplace and with this ensure safety for all staff during regular operations.